ingadhoc/account-financial-tools/account_ux/README.rst

 Several Improvements to accounting:

 #.
-Improove partner ledger usability
+Improove partner ledger usability (tree view, not report)
 #.
 Make subtotal included / excluded optional and not related to tax b2b/b2c
 #.
-Reconcile on company currency if account don't have a currency and country is Argentina (if any other country need this it should make a PR and add itself)
-#.
-If user sets and account of a liquidity type and previous type was not liquidity and not reconcilable, recompute amounts residual because they are used on liquidity accounts
-#.
-On invoice validation check that user hasn't delete any "automatic" tax from invoice
-#.
 Add reconciliations menu on accounting (only with debug mode)
 #.
-Add journal items menu item menu on reports with tree, grahp and pivot views (no debug mode required)
+Add on journal items availability to search and group by analytic distribution
 #.
-Add on move lines a button to open related documents
-#.
-On journal entries make date_maturity always visible on the journal items
-#.
-Add on journal items availability to search and group by analytic account and to search by analytic tags
-#.
-Add by default, when creating invoices manually, actual partner is choose, with this module the partner salesperson will be choosen.
+By default, when creating invoices manually, actual partner is choose, with this module the partner salesperson will be choosen.
 It also choose the salesperson when creating invoices from stock.picking
 #.
 Make origin always visible on invoices.
 We also think is a good idea to make it editable in case you want to link a manual invoice to, for eg, a sale order
 #.
 Adds possibility of filtering and grouping by company on invoices.
 #.
-Add the field "last time entries checked" with tecnical features in partner view.
-#.
-Add invoice reference as optional on tree view
-#.
 Add delete number in cancelled customer invoices
 #.
-Add options on accounts and account types to make analytic tags required on journal entries posting
+Add options on accounts to require analytic distribution on journal entries posting
 #.
-Adds to group by journal on invoices.
-#.
 Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.
 #.
 Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)
 #.
-Add quick search by this/last year/month on journal entries
-#.
-Add visible to group account invoice the field "Journal" in account invoice form.
-#.
 On accounts only allow to choose account groups without children groups (last group on the hierarchy).
-#.
-DISABLED, REMOVE IF NO NEEDED: Disable currency change when journal is changed
 #.
 Allow to set more than one default tax for sales/purchases, useful for multicompany but also for perceptions or similar tax applied together with vat's.
 #.
 Add internal notes on invoices (account.move) to be used later by sales / pickings
 #.
 Show the "Reversal of" field always, like the origin field, not matter if the field is set or not or the type of account.move.